Pregnancy toxaemia in cows

 All pregnant cows are at risk

 Cows of all ages are at risk.
 Since the problem is associated with inadequate nutrition, a significant portion a herd can be affected.
+First calving heifers are at greatest risk due to additional energy requirements needed for growth.

 Pregnancy toxaemia affects cattle that were in reasonable body condition.
 Pregnant beef cows which are in thin body condition on poor pasture can become emaciated and eventually recumbent and die of starvation, but they do not develop pregnancy toxaemia.